-Section 4.6.
+Section 4.5.
 Shore Facilities' Environmental/Safety Observer.

-The designated Shore Facilities may, at its/their option, place an observer on board the Vessel to observe loading and/or discharging of the Cargo, and related operations, during the period the Vessel is in port.
+The designated Shore Facilities may, at its/their option, place an observer on board the Vessel to observe loading of the Cargo, and related operations, during the period the Vessel is in port.
 The responsibility and liability for any pollution, unsafe act, or violation of the requirements of such Shore Facilities remains with the Vessel.